10 FREE Reading Center Websites in Upper Elementary

 www.learningfarm.com

 Learning Farm has ELA & Math content for grades 2-8.
-Everything is aligned to your own state’s standards and is computer-adaptive, so you know students are getting exactly what they need to practice.
-It’s very student friendly, with fun games to play after each passage.
+Everything is computer-adaptive and aligned with your state’s standards, so you know students are getting what they need to practice.
+This free reading website is very student-friendly, with fun games after each passage.

 9. ABCya